hamza-m-masood/blog/content/posts/docker-overview.md

 ## How Can I Run Docker?
 Once Docker is installed, you can pull Docker Images from a Docker repository such as [Docker Hub](https://hub.docker.com/).

+## Container vs. Image
+An image is a template that you can use in order to create one or more images.
+Containers are instances of images that have their own set of processes and environments.
+You can create your own image and push it to Docker hub for it to be publicly avaialbe.

+## Devops and Docker
+Previously, developers had to make a guide with the program in order for the operations team to manage the program.
+Since the oeprations team did not develop the program, they would struggle to run and maintain it.
+Docker helps a lot in this case, since the developer can now create an image file with the program.
+Containers are then built from the image.
+The usability and maintainability becomes much more manageable.
+This is a single example how Docker streamlines the process between development and operations.